 How to Use Onion for Sinus Infection?

-- If you have only mild infection of sinus, chop few onions yourself while cooking.
+- If you have an only mild infection of sinus, chop few onions yourself while cooking.
 This will make your eyes and nose run with water and your nasal passages will get cleared.

 - If you don’t like this way due to unwanted eye irritation, you may thinly slice the onions and add them to boiling water.
 Boil them for about 5-7 minutes and then inhale the steam.